SoilBGC-Datashare/sidb/Readme.md

 ### Scripts
 This folder contains R code and other scripts necessary to visualize and analyze the data.

+### Out
+This folder contains specific reports of the database generated from scripts in the Scripts folder

 ### Demo
 This folder contains R markdown files with reproducible code to demonstrate specific data analyses.